quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Interaction with 0-RTT

-QUIC version 1 allows sending data from the client to the server during the handshake, by using 0-RTT packets.
+QUIC version 1 allows sending data from the client to the server during the handshake by using 0-RTT packets.
 If a future document wishes to define compatibility between two versions that support 0-RTT, that document MUST address the scenario where there are 0-RTT packets in the client's first flight.
 For example, this could be accomplished by defining which transformations are